Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 One of the main elements of staying consistent with your information is your company’s homepage URL.

-The foundation of local search engine optimization strategy is NAP consistency.
+The foundation of your local search engine optimization strategy is NAP consistency.
 Consider this “table stakes” or the minimum requirement to play in your local search engine game.

 What are common local citation issues that come up?